- 1 Which Medigap Company You Should Choose

 Customer Service Considerations

-First of all, if you enroll with Integrity Senior Solutions, dealing the insurance company is not something you will have to worry about.
+First of all, if you enroll with Integrity Senior Solutions, dealing with the insurance company is not something you will have to worry about.
 We take the stress out of dealing with problems related to your Medigap coverage.
 If there is ever an issue, you can call us directly.

 If Medicare approves a claim, it cannot be denied by your Medicare supplement company.
 When your provider submits the bill for claim payment to Medicare, Medicare will pay its portion and then forward the claim directly to your insurance company.
 This process is referred to as “crossover” claims.
 It is all done electronically and seamlessly.